Postpaid and Prepaid USF and Our Customers The Federal Universal Service Fund (USF) Charge FAQ's

 Will the customer's Prepaid Card Load be deducted for USF Fees?

-A. YES, Prepaid Card usage will be charged after each call, and deducted accordingly.
+Yes, Prepaid Card usage will be charged after each call, and deducted accordingly.
 The Federal USF charge is part of what we charge for wireless service.
 We simply collect this fee and forward it to the government fund.
 The "federal universal service fee" is separate from taxes, state fees, or other mandatory surcharges.
 It is not a government-imposed fee or tax directly on customers.

-Q: Will the USF rate change again?
+Will the USF rate change again?

-A. Yes, the federal government adjusts the amount that companies are required to pay into the Federal USF each quarter.
+Yes, the federal government adjusts the amount that companies are required to pay into the Federal USF each quarter.
 As a result, the amount we recover from customers may be adjusted on a quarterly basis depending on the needs of the Universal Service Fund.
 However, the rate is not expected to change significantly.

 Non-taxable services under USF